burgshrimps/timestamp_correction/README.md

 In order to begin further analysis one must make sure the two different signals are in sync.
 Due to the length of each recording (40-50 min) and a framerate of 100 FPS it is likely that the video recording is not 100% regarding the timestamp of each frame and the total number of recorded frames.

 ## Hard- and Software
-- Highspeed camera:
+- Highspeed camera: Genie Nano M1280 NIR
-- Video Recording software: CVB software suite
+- Video Recording software: CVB Software Suite
-- EEG system: Axona
+- EEG system: Axona System

 ## Idea
 For the timestamp correction the following setup was used: